hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 ---

 `oauth2_permissions` supports the following:

+* `id` - The unique identifier of the permision.
+This attribute is computed and cannot be specified manually in this block.
+If you need to specify a custom `id`, it's recommended to use the [azuread_application_oauth2_permission](application_oauth2_permission.html) resource.

 * `admin_consent_description` - (Required) Permission help text that appears in the admin consent and app assignment experiences.